HyraXuna/JET_Model/README.md

 https://huggingface.co/HyraXuna/Jet_model_MobileNetV2/tree/main

-* In the folder Dashboard, You will find all the files for the cration of the application.
+* In the folder Dashboard, You will find all the files for the creation of the application.

 * Some test for image processing, with the idea to generalize prediction on bigger images of full wheel that can be recognize and after that cut in multiples sub-images with only the tyre to make predictions on all the different parts of the tyre.